mukund109/vow/README.md

 where was i
+* was converting all Sheet and subclasses to dataclasses so that its easier to serialize them in a consistent manner
+  * sheet.load() doesn't work for static sheets
+  * think about how to hash (hexadecimal hash)
 * search is broken
   * enter gets pressed twice accidentally
 * only have enter button show up on certain sheets
 * add more buttons (facet button, filter '"' button, regex search 2 buttons - enter and escape)
 * remove columns from "Small business loan table for perf reasons"
 * chrome scrolling by pressing j/k on hold not working on tablehub.io on large tables

+add warning for vimium users

+Lighthouse audit revealed several optimizations

 design of column dropdown
 * Select column